GSA/cto-website/_guides/agile_investment_overview.md

   class="guide-image">

 #### What is the role for GSA organizations?
 To work together collaboratively in solution delivery!
-Upon Business approval of the business concept, the ACIO SMEs and Business Line Owner will identify a Product Owner that will engage with the CTO Office.
-We are available to provide Agile coaching and resources (Digital Services and an Agile BPA) as needed.
+The CTO Office is available to provide Agile coaching and development resources through Digital Services and an Agile BPA, as needed.
 Click [here]({{ site.baseurl }}/dev/work-with-us/) to work with us!

 <img src="{{ site.baseurl }}/img/guides/agile_investment_roles.png"
   alt="Diagram of roles in the agile approach: CTO Office, ACIO SMEs, and Business Line Owners work together around the Core Implementation Team"